GoogleCloudPlatform/cloud-opensource-java/docs/JLBP-15.md

 A [BOM](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html)
 enables consumers of a library to select consistent versions for artifacts included in that library.
-When imported, a BOM operates as a filter.
-It does not cause any modules to be added as dependencies.
-Instead, for any dependency in a project's dependency tree, *if* that module appears in the BOM, the version from the BOM is used.
+Importing a BOM does not add any dependencies to a project.
+Instead, for any module in a project's dependency tree, *if* that module appears in the BOM the version from the BOM is used.

 ## The BOM (Bill of Materials)